 All of Symphony’s stakeholders are encouraged to provide feedback to the Company by emailing firstname.lastname@example.org.
 The Company is open to receiving feedback from key stakeholders and will take action where appropriate.

 The Board recognises its responsibility to manage a business whilst acknowledging the Group’s responsibility for the environment and helping its customers make the most environmentally-beneficial purchasing decisions.
 As the whole concept of Symphony is built around sustainability and commitment to the environment, we are constantly searching for ways to continue to protect the natural and human world.
 The Group’s strategy is focused on providing environmentally-friendly plastic solutions, as well as plastic solutions which augment healthcare, food preservation and other human protection requirements, demonstrating the Group’s commitment to Corporate Social Responsibility.
 Furthermore, Symphony Environmental Limited (the Company’s trading subsidiary) is BSI certified to ISO 9001 and 14001.
-The Group also has an Environmental Policy in place and its d2w products have an Eco-label awarded by ABNT, the Brazilian standards agency.
+The Group also has an Environmental Policy in place.

 All employees within the Group are valued members of the team, and the Board seeks to implement provisions to retain and incentivise its employees.
 The Group offers equal opportunities regardless of race, gender, gender identity or reassignment, age, disability, religion or sexual orientation.
 The Company’s Executive Directors regularly meet managers to discuss staff comments, progress and well-being, and employees are also encouraged to engage directly with Directors.
 This allows the Board to obtain feedback from employees.
 Symphony has Anti-Corruption and Health and Safety policies in place.